 When an issue or dispute arises between students, the issue/dispute resolution process starts with communication among the involved students.
 If a satisfactory resolution is not arrived at that level, the matter should then be addressed with the faculty advisor.
-If the problem is not resolved at the faculty advisor/course director level, the matter should be brought to the appropriate college's Student Affairs personnel, then the College Dean.
-If the matter has not been resolved at those levels, the final arbiter is the SVP/Provost.
+If the problem is not resolved at the faculty advisor/course director level, the matter should be brought to the appropriate college's Student Affairs personnel, then the College Dean, or Dean's designee.
+If the matter has not been resolved at those levels, the final arbiter is the Provost.

 When an incident arises involving a faculty member, the first step in the issue/dispute resolution process is discussion with the faculty member.
-If the matter is not satisfactorily resolved at that level, then the matter should be referred to the Department Chair, then Dean, in that order.
-The final arbiter is the SVP/Provost.
+If the matter is not satisfactorily resolved at that level, then the matter should be referred to the Department Chair, then Dean, or Dean's designee, in that order.
+The final arbiter is the Provost.
 Please note that grade appeals cannot be handled under this protocol.
-The Department Chair will inform the Assistant Dean of Student Affairs regarding the issue.

-When an incident arises involving a staff member, the dispute resolution process begins with the Supervisor/Department Chair followed by the Dean.
+When an incident arises involving a staff member, the dispute resolution process begins with the Supervisor/Department Chair followed by the Dean, or Dean's designee.
 The Office of Human Relations is the final arbiter.
-The Department Chair will inform the Assistant Dean of Student Affairs regarding the issue.